 Smart-Pointer - Shared Pointer

-So in the previous article I covered a basic unique pointer where the smart pointer retained sole ownership of the pointer.
-The other common smart pointer we encounter is the shared pointer (SP).
-In this case the ownership of the pointer is shared across multiple instances of SP and the pointer is only released (deleted) when all SP instances have been destroyed.
+So in the previous article, I covered a basic unique pointer where the smart pointer retained sole ownership of the pointer.
+The shared pointer (SP) is the other common smart pointer we encounter.
+In this case, the ownership of the pointer is shared across multiple instances of SP, and the pointer is only released (deleted) when all SP instances have been destroyed.

-So not only do we have to store the pointer but we need a mechanism for keeping track of all the SP instances that are sharing ownership of the pointer.
-When the last SP instance is destroyed it also deletes the pointer (The last owner cleans up.
-A similar principle to the last one to leave the room turns out the lights).
+So, not only do we have to store the pointer, but we also need a mechanism to keep track of all the SP instances that share ownership of the pointer.
+When the last SP instance is destroyed, it also deletes the pointer (The last owner cleans up., A similar principle to the last one to leave the room turns out the lights).

 Shared Pointer contextual destructor